How to clean bath toys. Cleaning bath toys is not something people really talk about. Right?

 5. Prevent Mold

 Cleaning your toys regularly will prevent dirty, gross, moldy bath toys.
 I clean my bath toys every 2 or 3 weeks.
+You also need to bath toy storage organization or storage to help toys dry out between uses.

 I would recommend you throw out and avoid buying any bath toys with holes in them.
 Like that fun squirting rubber ducky.